 Natural reef waxes and wanes in extent due to various events and changes in the environment such as periodic prolonged salinities that are too high (drought) or low (freshets), diseases like Perkinsus marinus, hurricanes that may smother reef, and commercial harvesting (which has been suggested to expand horizontal extent, though suppressing vertical relief).
-From the Powell historical mapping and more modern TPWD mapping, the reef extent is constant and continuous along the HSC.
+From the Powell historical mapping and more modern TPWD mapping and 2018 Report, the reef extent is constant and continuous along the HSC.
 The report for the Powell survey found that in comparing the 1991 reef survey to mapping available earlier in the century that the largest gain in the upper Bay had been along the HSC, presumably due to more favorable local salinity and current conditions that changed when the HSC was dredged.
-The extent appears more solid and continuous in areas comparing the Powell mapping to the more recent TPWD mapping for areas covered in common, especially at the margins of the current HSC where most of the impact would occur.
-The zone between the 20-foot depth contour and old spoil banck along the HSC was also called prime reef growth area in the Fish and Wildlife Coordination Act Report (FWCAR) for the 1995 Houston and Galveston Navigation Channels (HGNC) Limited Reevaluation Report [LRR] (Appendix E, USACE 1995).
-Therefore, given these trends and information, and time periods involved, it can be assumed the reef will continue to be there through the period of analysis without a project.
-It was assumed that percent cultch will remain at the optimal value through the period of analysis as the area would not be removed by dredging.
-In the HEAT model, this was represented by the REEFRED (or REEFBAYT etc.) cover type, with a 100 percent cultch value being present through the 50 year period of analysis.
+The extent appears more solid and continuous in areas comparing the Powell mapping to the more recent TPWD mapping and 2019 Report for areas covered in common, especially at the margins of the current HSC where most of the impact would occur.
+The zone between the 20-foot depth contour and old spoil bank along the HSC was also called prime reef growth area in the Fish and Wildlife Coordination Act Report (FWCAR) for the 1995 Houston and Galveston Navigation Channels (HGNC) Limited Reevaluation Report [LRR] (Appendix E, USACE 1995).
+Therefore, given these trends and information, and time periods involved, it can be assumed the reef would continue to be there through the period of analysis without a project.
+It was assumed that percent cultch would remain at the optimal value through the period of analysis as the area would not be removed by dredging.
+In the spreadsheet, this was represented by a 100 percent cultch value being present through the 50 year period of analysis.

 At the mitigation site, restoration would occur where no hard substrate is available and avoid restoration over extant reef.
 Burial by Hurricane Ike was part of the reason these candidate sites were proposed by restoration.
 Confirmation of the absence of extant reef would be achieved through pre-restoration site surveys or use of existing post-Ike side scan imagery to target areas where only soft bottom conditions exist.
 Therefore the assumption was made that percent cultch at the mitigation site before restoration (i.e. without project condition) is zero (0).
-In the HEAT model, this was represented by the MITMUD cover type with zero (0) percent cultch being present throughout the 50-year period of analysis.
+In the certified spreadsheet this condition is zero (0) percent cultch being present throughout the 50-year period of analysis.